Development & Alumni Relations Office Privacy Notice

 This notice explains how the Development and Alumni Office (DARO), will collect and use your personal data for alumni and development activities.
 City, University of London (City) is the data controller for personal data that we process about you.

 City's commitment to alumni

-Where you enrol as a student of the University you automatically become a member of the University alumni community after being awarded a qualification.
-The University provides alumni services to University alumni.
-The University regards these services as an important and integral part of the University's long term commitment to its students and former students.
+City provides alumni services to its alumni.
+Where you enrol as a student of City, you automatically become a member of City’s alumni community after being awarded a qualification.
+City regards these services as an important and integral part of our long-term commitment to our students and former students.

-Where does the University get your personal data from?
+Where does City get your personal data from?

-We transfer some of your data from the University's student record system to the alumni database upon graduation.
-The data transferred is:
+We transfer some of your data from City's student record system to the alumni database upon graduation.
+The data transferred are: